network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 using more precise wording where warranted.

-"Latency" is a poor measure of responsiveness, since it can be hard for the general public to understand.
+"Latency" is a poor measure of responsiveness, because it can be hard for the general public to understand.
 The units are unfamiliar ("what is a millisecond?") and counterintuitive ("100 msec -- that sounds good -- it's only a tenth of a second!").

-Instead, we create the term "Responsiveness under working conditions" to make it clear that we are measuring all, not just idle, conditions, and use "round-trips per minute" as the unit.
+Instead, we define the term "responsiveness under working conditions" to make it clear that we are measuring all, not just idle, conditions, and use "round-trips per minute" as the unit.
-The advantage of round-trips per minute are two-fold: First, it allows for a unit that is "the higher the better".
+The advantage of using round-trips per minute as the unit are two-fold: First, it allows for a unit that is "the higher the better".
 This kind of unit is often more intuitive for end-users.
 Second, the range of the values tends to be around the 4-digit integer range which is also a value easy to compare and read, again allowing for a more intuitive use.